pzb/documents/docs/BR.md

 #### 7.1.4.2.1 Subject Alternative Name Extension
 Certificate Field: extensions:subjectAltName
 Required/Optional: Required
 Contents: This extension MUST contain at least one entry.
-Each entry MUST be either a dNSName containing the Fully-Qualified Domain Name or an iPAddress containing the IP address of a server.
-The CA MUST confirm that the Applicant controls the Fully-Qualified Domain Name or IP address or has been granted the right to use it by the Domain Name Registrant or IP address assignee, as appropriate.
+Each entry MUST be one of the following types:

-Wildcard FQDNs are permitted.
+1. dNSName: the entry MUST contain either a Fully-Qualified Domain Name or Wildcard Domain Name that the CA has validated in accordance with section 3.2.2.4.
+FQDNs and the FQDN portion of Wildcard DNs must comply with RFC 5280 section 4.2.1.6 with the following exception: underscore characters (U+005F LOW LINE) are allowed in Domain Labels such that replacing all underscores with hyphens (U+002D HYPHEN-MINUS) would result in a valid Domain Label.
+CAs MUST NOT include Domain Labels which have hyphens as the third and fourth characters unless the first character is "x" (U+0058 LATIN CAPITAL LETTER X or U+0078 LATIN SMALL LETTER X), the second character is "n" (U+004E LATIN CAPITAL LETTER N or U+006E LATIN SMALL LETTER N), and the fifth and later characters are a valid Punycode string.
+CAs MUST additionally validate that Wildcard DNs are consistent with section 3.2.2.6.
+The entry MUST NOT contain an Internal Name.

-As of the Effective Date of these Requirements, prior to the issuance of a Certificate with a subjectAlternativeName extension or Subject commonName field containing a Reserved IP Address or Internal Name, the CA SHALL notify the Applicant that the use of such Certificates has been deprecated by the CA / Browser Forum and that the practice will be eliminated by October 2016.
-Also as of the Effective Date, the CA SHALL NOT issue a certificate with an Expiry Date later than 1 November 2015 with a subjectAlternativeName extension or Subject commonName field containing a Reserved IP Address or Internal Name.
-Effective 1 October 2016, CAs SHALL revoke all unexpired Certificates whose subjectAlternativeName extension or Subject commonName field contains a Reserved IP Address or Internal Name.
+2. iPAddress: the entry MUST contain an IP address that the CA has validated in accordance with Section 3.2.2.5.
+The entry MUST NOT contain a Reserved IP Address.

 #### 7.1.4.2.2.
 Subject Distinguished Name Fields
 a.
 Certificate Field: subject:commonName (OID 2.5.4.3)
 Required/Optional: Deprecated (Discouraged, but not prohibited)
 Contents: If present, this field MUST contain a single IP address or Fully-Qualified Domain Name that is one of the values contained in the Certificate's subjectAltName extension (see Section 7.1.4.2.1).
+For FQDNs, it MUST contain only A-labels.
+When including an IPv6 address in a common name, CAs MUST follow Section 4 and MAY follow Section 5 of RFC 5952.
+When including an IPv4 address in a common name, CAs must encode the name as an IPv4Address as defined in RFC 3986.

 b.
 Certificate Field: subject:organizationName (OID 2.5.4.10)
 Optional.